bilbisli/oop_scraping_and_data_analysis/README.md

 | *** | **`locators`** | Locators are used for locating elements in the page, i improved the design by adding a Locator class which not only stores what's necessary for locating elements in the page but also fetching the desired values from the elements (text for example) |
 | **** | **`pages`** | Pages are abstractions of a web page which consist the operations that can be done on a web page for the desired task at hand  |
 |  ***** | **`scraper`** | The base Scraper schema is built around a web driver to allow the opening and interactions with the browser and the other scraper files host the function that does the heavy lifting of the web scraping pipeline |
-This kind of structure makes the system extremly modular
+This kind of structure makes the system extremely modular

 ## Key Functions